Hannah Swearingen, BA

 william_acuff@brown.edu

-Luke is a Senior Research Associate for the Butler Neuromodulation Research Facility (BNRF) and Design and Analysis Core (DAC) for the COBRE Center for Neuromodulation at Butler Hospital.
+Luke is an Associate Research Scientist for the Butler Neuromodulation Research Facility (BNRF) and Design and Analysis Core (DAC) for the COBRE Center for Neuromodulation at Butler Hospital.
 He obtained a BS in Biomedical Engineering from Mississippi State University in 2020 and an ScM (MS) in Biomedical Engineering from Brown University in 2022.
 His graduate work in the lab of Dr. Nicole McLaughlin contributed to detecting quantitative electroencephalographic (EEG) biomarkers of obsessive-compulsive disorder.
 His work with Dr. Barredo through the DAC and the greater Butler COBRE focuses on managing, processing, and analysing EEG and other neural data towards improving function and understanding of neuromodulation therapy, primarily transcranial magnetic stimulation (TMS), for psychiatric disorders.

 ana_bogdanovich@brown.edu